Niagara Falls, New York: Climate

 Niagara Falls has a humid continental climate (Dfa).
-The city experiences cold, snowy winters and hot, humid summers.
+The city experiences cold, snowy winters and very warm, humid summers.
 Precipitation is moderate and consistent in all seasons, falling equally or more as snow during the winter.
 The city has snowier than average winters compared to most cities in the US, however less than many other cities in Upstate New York including nearby Buffalo and Rochester.
 Thaw cycles with temperatures above 0 °C are a common occurrence.
 The hottest and coldest temperatures recorded in the decade through 2015 were 97 °F in 2005 and −13 °F in 2003, respectively.
 38% of warm season precipitation falls in the form of a thunderstorm.